 Fradin MS, Day JF.
 Comparative efficacy of insect repellents against mosquito bites.
 NEJM.
 2002;347(1):13-18.

-Insect bites.
+Insect bites and stings.
 EBSCO Natural and Alternative Treatments website.
 Available at: http://www.ebscohost.com/biomedical-libraries/natural-alternative-treatments.
-Updated September 18, 2014.
-Accessed July 14, 2015.
+Updated July 2012.
+Accessed June 29, 2017.

 Maia MF, Moore SJ.
 Plant-based insect repellents: A review of their efficacy, development, and testing.
 Malaria Journal.
 2011;10(Suppl 1):1-14.